buzzo/angularjs-browserify-seed/README.md

 npm run serve (development - open browser http://localhost:3000 and change the code) npm run build (build to public folder) npm run test-single-run (run unit test once and show coverage report) npm run test (run unit test and keeps watching for changes.
 Great for development.
-No coverage report.)
+No coverage report) npm run protractor (e2e tests.
+Your server must be up and running before you run this command)
 ```